populse/populse_mia/developer_doc/UsingVirtualisation.md

 	4 - export PATH="$HOME/brainvisa-5.0.2/bin:$PATH"

 **
-after these steps when I type the 'bv'command I have this error message :
+after these steps when we type the 'bv'command, we have this error message :

 	QStandardPaths: XDG_RUNTIME_DIR not set, defaulting to '/tmp/runtime-vagrant' qt.qpa.screen: QXcbConnection: Could not connect to display